denten-books/plain-text/2-device.md

-Moreno's jarring parallelism between books and bombs reminds the reader that both constitute a species of displaced agency, a problem long in the background of Western liberal thought.[^ln1-consensus] Both represent agency delayed in time and space by symbolic means.
+Moreno's jarring parallelism between books and bombs reminds the reader that both constitute a species of displaced agency, a problem long in the background of Western liberal thought.[^ln1-consensus] Both represent agency delayed in time and space.
 The projectile acts at a distance; once launched, it will complete its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
 Once decoupled, seemingly autonomous agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
 The above might appear a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
 In Moreno's words we hear more than an echo of Marx's fetishism of commodities, by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
 Moreno arrives at a similar conclusion by another logic.
 In creating some of the earliest examples of social network graphs, he finds (and objects to) the presence of things in the position of social actors.

 Moreno helps us see the book in a new light.
 If it was always, as he suggested, a robot for enacting action at a distance, it is all the more